Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_greencover_percentage.md

 >> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute the greenspace cover percentage.

->> - greenarea_vector_file *(string)* – the absolute or relative path to the vector file containing polygons of greenspaces such as tree canopies and parks.
+>> - greenspace_vector_file *(string)* – the absolute or relative path to the vector file containing polygons of greenspaces such as tree canopies and parks.

 >> - buffer_type *(string {"euclidian", "network"})* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the way in which the buffer distance should be considered.